 Test Execution and Importing Test Results in JIRA

-Xray enables exporting Cucumber tests to be exported as .feature file that further can be used in your automated tests.
+Xray export Cucumber tests is enabled by Xray as .feature file that further can be used in your automated tests.
 In order to export .feature file, from the created test choose More -> Export to Cucumber.

 Figure 6.
 Exporting .feature file from Xray Cucumber Test

-Further, you can import the exported .feature file in your test automation project, for example implemented in Eclipse.
+Further, you can import the exported .feature file in your Xray Cucumber automation test project, for example implemented in Eclipse.

 Figure 7.
 Exported .feature file in Eclipse